MarcusChang/Taronga/README.md

 This screenshot function has been wrapped into the [Utils.RetryTest]

 -> We have the test report : [Utils.ReportsUtils]
-This is a decent test report generator, for more info, you can find on : http://extentreports.relevantcodes.com/ The local generate path is : [resources.conf.testParams.properties.ExtentReportsPath] you can change it by yourself.
+This is a decent test report generator, for more info, you can find on : http://extentreports.relevantcodes.com/, The local generate path is : [resources.conf.testParams.properties.ExtentReportsPath] you can change it by yourself.

--> We have system level info logs : [Utils.LogUtilFunctions], [Utils.Log4jFileAppender], [resources.conf.log4j.properties]
+-> We have system level info logs : [Utils.LogUtilFunctions], [Utils.Log4jFileAppender], [resources.conf.log4j.properties].
-All logs will be stored at : Taronga\WebDriverLogs
-You can change them by edit the [resources.testParams.properties.TestCase_CreateNewPage_QuickCreate_On_Chrome_LayOut]
+All logs will be stored at : Taronga\WebDriverLogs, You can change them by edit the [resources.testParams.properties.TestCase_CreateNewPage_QuickCreate_On_Chrome_LayOut]

--> We have the Spring IOC : [TestParams.BaseTest], [TestParams.ProjectParams], [resources.conf.testParams.properties], [resources.spring]
+-> We have the Spring IOC : [TestParams.BaseTest], [TestParams.ProjectParams], [resources.conf.testParams.properties], [resources.spring].
 Why we use the spring to control the test params ?
 Because of the elastic design.
 If the scaffold will be implemented as an online test application in the future, then, when we want to change any param to fit the test,